dejbug/fen2ppm/README.md

 # Download

-Look in the releases tab for stable builds.
-Look [here](https://ci.appveyor.com/project/dejbug/fen2ppm/branch/main/artifacts) for works in progress.
+Look in the releases tab for versioned builds.
+Look [here](https://ci.appveyor.com/project/dejbug/fen2ppm/branch/main/artifacts) for works in progress (which will be deleted after a month).